 Hi, I'm Gary Ang, or Ming.

+Let's connect.
+I'm always up for interesting conversations.
+Reach me on LinkedIn or at gary(at)quaintitative.com.
+I'm particularly interested in conversations about AI governance, strategy, and risk management, as well as their intersections with finance and art.
 I'm open to collaborations, talks, and exploring opportunities that align with my interests, particularly since I am transitioning to a portfolio career in 2026.

 Why Quaintitative?